Francis Takirwa: Background and education

 He was born in Mbarara District on 7 November 1965.
 He attended Mbarara Junior School for his primary education.
 He then studied at Mbarara High School for is O-Level studies.
 He joined the Uganda Military soon thereafter.

 In 1994, he attended a Junior Command and Staff Course at the Uganda Junior Staff College, in Jinja.
 He then went on to attend a Company Commanders Course at the Tanzania Military Academy at Monduli, in 1998.
 Later in 2006, he attended an Army Senior Command Course at Nanjig Army Command College, in Nanjing, China.
 In 2009, he obtained a Diploma in African Strategic Studies from the Nasser Higher Military Academy, in Giza, Egypt.
 He then attended an Executive National Security Programme at the South African National Defence College.

 Career

 His service in the Ugandan military date back to 1989.
 He has served in different leadership roles in the military, including a tour in Somalia, as part of the UPDF contingent to AMISOM, from 2011 until 2012.
 Immediately prior to his present position, Takirwa was the chief of Education, Sports and Culture in the UPDF.
 As commander of the 2nd UPDF Division, he replaced Brigadier Kayanja Muhanga who proceeded for further studies at the South African National Defence College.

 Other considerations

-Brigadier Francis Takirwa is also an army representative in the 10th Parliament (2016 - 2021).
+Brigadier Francis Takirwa was also an army representative in the 10th Parliament (2016 - 2021).
+In 2022, he was appointed as acting deputy command of Land forces.
+He also served as the Chief of Education, Sports, and Culture in the Ugandan army.